l-lin/heart-rate-calculator/README.md

 ### Usage

-Once the jar are generated, you can use it with the following:
+Once the jar are generated (or download the binary from the [release page](https://github.com/l-lin/heart-rate-calculator/releases/tag/1.0.0)), you can use it with the
+following:

 - either directly as an executable jar